jdbean/blog-mirror/_posts/2018-03-29-blogging-workflow.md

 The deploy job uses this data to configure SSH to securely access the site's remote web server and uses Rsync efficiently transmits any new or updated site files from the build process to the web server.

-Thanks to these jobs, when I merge feature branches into my remote development branch the site is built, validated, and deployed to a staging site automattically.
+Thanks to these jobs, when I merge feature branches into my remote development branch the site is built, validated, and deployed to a staging site automatically.
-Logs from the job are stored in Gitlab and I am alerted immediatly via slack and email of any failures.
+Logs from the job are stored in Gitlab and I am alerted immediately via slack and email of any failures.
 Deploying to production is as simple as merging the development branch into master.

 ![Blog GitLab CI Pipelines](/assets/img/gitlab-jobs.png)